tom-metherell/Mice.jl/docs/src/wrangling.md

 # Data wrangling in Julia
 The procedures used for data wrangling in Julia are often very similar to those used in R. However, there are some fundamental differences between the languages that it is important to be aware of.

-## Better sources of information than this
-`Mice.jl` is intended to be used with `DataFrames.jl`.
-The [documentation](https://dataframes.juliadata.org/stable/man/missing/) for that package contains a comprehensive overview of using DataFrames.

 ## Data types
 Julia has a number of different data types.
 These include integers, floats, strings (known in R as "characters"), booleans and missing values.

-In a `DataFrame`, each column will have at least one type assigned to it.
+In a `DataFrame` or other table, each column will have at least one type assigned to it.
 For example:

 ```julia
 using DataFrames